Bayburt: Castle

 Bayburt Castle stands on the steep rocks north of Bayburt.
-It was held by the Bagratuni Dynasty in the 9th, 10th, and 11th centuries.
+It was held by the Bagratuni dynasty in the 9th, 10th, and 11th centuries.
 It was completely rebuilt by the Saltukid ruler Mugis-al-Din Tugrul Sah between 1200 and 1230, as attested by an inscription in the walls of the castle.
 The massive size of its walls and the quality of its masonry place it amongst the finest of all the castles in Anatolia but for its destruction by the Russians during the early nineteenth century.
 Rebuilding was done during the Ottoman period.
-The castle was inhabited till the destruction of 1829.
+The castle was inhabited until it was the destroyed in 1829.

 Aydıntepe Underground City

-Located 45 km from Bayburt, the site consists of rock-cut galleries, vaulted rooms and wider spaces excavated out of natural rock, without using any building material within 2–2.5 m from the surface in the tuff.
+Located 45 km from Bayburt, the Aydıntepe underground City consists of rock-cut galleries, vaulted rooms and wider spaces excavated out of natural rock, without using any building material within 2–2.5 m from the surface in the tuff.
 Vaulted galleries about one meter wide and 2 to 2.5 meters tall are expanding on both sides.